How to prep your prayer journal

 Click here to see a whole list of ideas on how to use the blank sections that YOU sent in!

-For more ideas on the Adoration / Scripture / Quote sections, check out this blog post!
+For more ideas on the Adoration / Scripture sections, check out this blog post!

-Takes some time to look back on these every few months or at the end of the year.
+Take some time to look back on your requests every few months or at the end of the year.
 As you remember how God worked, they have the ability to increase your faith and in turn, keep you praying!